isikdogan/leocode/README.md

 ## Contributions

 Contributions are welcome!
-If you have suggestions or want to improve the project, feel free to open an issue or submit a pull request
+If you have suggestions or want to improve the project, feel free to open an issue or submit a pull request.

 ## Fun Fact